November 23 2023

 Project assistance for artists’ collectives is intended for artistic research, creation, production and dissemination activities.
 The financial assistance from this program helps artists’ collectives fulfill their mandates.
 It aims to encourage the advancement of artistic practices, risk-taking and the dissemination of art in all its forms to various audiences.

-IMPORTANT: the project must not be completed before October 24, 2023.
-The Conseil does not fund activities that have already taken place.
+IMPORTANT: The project must not be completed before February 20, 2024.
+The Conseil does not fund activities that took place before the end of the evaluation process.

 What type of assistance is provided?